Contact Us

 • Reserved for special types of vehicles (fire lanes, loading zones, etc.).

-Read more at WA State Licensing – Disabled Parking and the Bellevue College Parking Portal.
-The closest parking, including disabled parking spots, is Student Parking Lot 4.
+Read more at WA State Licensing – Disabled Parking Permits and the Bellevue College Parking Portal.
+The closest parking to the U Building, including disabled parking spots, is Student Parking Lot 4.

 Directions to the DRC Office in U001

-If you’re already on campus: From the open square area by the fountain in the middle of campus and turn around 180 degrees/East.
-Head east under the overpass connecting buildings A on your right and B on your left.
+If you’re already on campus: (from facing the fountain) turn around 180 degrees/East.
+Go east under the overpass connecting buildings A on your right and B on your left.
 Upon reaching the flagpole’s round-a-bout, follow the right/South side up the hill past T building.
 After T building is U building with the DRC on the ground level in U001.

 If you parked in Parking Lot 4 (Student Lot): the lot is on the South side of the U building.
 Facing the building, go to the left/West side to the Northern/ground level entrance.

-• If you want to avoid stairs: Continue on the path north into the first floor of the T building, take a left down the hallway and take another left to reach the elevators.
+• If you want to avoid stairs: Continue on the path north into the first floor of the T building, take a left down the hallway and another left to reach the elevators.
 Take the elevators to the second floor.
-Exiting the elevators, take a right until you reach the end of the hallway and then take a left.
-At the end of the hallway on the right will be an accessible door that leads to a ramp.
-Follow the ramp east then turn south towards the U building and use the ground level entrance.
+Exit the elevators to the left and at the end of the hallway take a right.
+At the end of the hallway, exit the T building, and go right.
+Follow the ramp then turn right/South towards the U building and use the ground level entrance.

 • If you do not want to avoid stairs: Continue Northeast up the stairs to the U building ground level entrance.